OUR

 Book Festival

-Save the date!
-The heartland book festival in downtown Kansas City on October 6th and 7th.
+The Heartland Book Festival had it’s inaugural debut in downtown Kansas City on October 6th and 7th, 2023.
 Read the blog to learn more!

 Meet the Missouri Center for the Book Planning Team